About the Residency

 Residency Rules

-- Kindly greet neighbors with a smile and respect the local community.
+- Please be respectful of neighbors and the local community.

-- Cleaning staff comes twice a week.
-Residents are expected to keep their rooms and shared spaces clean and tidy in daily life.
+- Residents are expected to keep shared spaces tidy in daily life.

 Resident Artists